Royal Lao Army Airborne: Reorganization and expansion 1965–1970

-On 1–3 February 1965, the Directorate of National Coordination (DNC) paramilitary security agency led by Brigadier General Siho Lamphouthacoul, which had held de facto control over Vientiane during the previous year, was defeated and disbanded by the RLA in the wake of another coup d'état led by Maj.
-Gen. Kouprasith Abhay held that same month.
+On 1–3 February 1965, the Directorate of National Coordination (DNC) paramilitary security agency led by Brigadier general Siho Lamphouthacoul, which had held de facto control over Vientiane during the previous year, was defeated and disbanded by the RLA in the wake of another coup d'état led by Maj. gen. Kouprasith Abhay held that same month.

-Brig.
-Gen. Siho was forced to exile in Thailand and after two days of negotiations, the DNC's three airborne-qualified Border Police Special Battalions (Bataillons Speciales – BS) – BS 33, BS 11, and BS 99 – and their commander, Lieutenant colonel Thao Ty agreed to lay down their arms with the option of transferring to the RLA's airborne forces.
+Brig. gen. Siho was forced to exile in Thailand and after two days of negotiations, the DNC's three airborne-qualified Border Police Special Battalions (Bataillons Speciales – BS) – BS 33, BS 11, and BS 99 – and their commander, Lieutenant colonel Thao Ty agreed to lay down their arms with the option of transferring to the RLA's airborne forces.
 By mid-year they had been moved to Seno and consolidated into a new parachute regiment, Airborne Mobile Group 21 (Groupement Mobile 21 Aeroportée – GM 21) under Thao Ty's command.
 GM 21 quickly became the best airborne regiment in the RLA.
 In November 1965 the unit was rushed to Thakhek after two NVA infantry battalions came close to overrunning the town.

 Meanwhile, Laotian airborne forces continued to expand with the creation of additional parachute regiments.
-In October 1966, Maj.
-Gen. Kong Le went to exile in Indonesia and his Neutralist troops were reorganized into two Mobile Groups: GM 801, based at Muang Soui, was composed of the newly formed 85e BP and two regular infantry battalions, and GM 802, formed at Pakse out of 2e BP, 5e BP, and a reconstituted 4e BP.
+In October 1966, Maj. gen. Kong Le went to exile in Indonesia and his Neutralist troops were reorganized into two Mobile Groups: GM 801, based at Muang Soui, was composed of the newly formed 85e BP and two regular infantry battalions, and GM 802, formed at Pakse out of 2e BP, 5e BP, and a reconstituted 4e BP.
 The airborne-qualified 1st Special Commando Battalion (1er Bataillon Commando Speciale – 1er BCS), which had been trained in 1965 by the Indonesian Army at their airborne training centre located at Batujajar, near Bandung, Indonesia, was disbanded and its members dispersed to the other para battalions.

 During 1967, GM 15 remained in static defense positions around Muong Phalane in Savannakhet Province.
 One of its battalions, 55e BP, was briefly sent to the extreme north-western corner of the country to confront warring opium smugglers.
-GM 21 rotated two of its para battalions to Military Region 4 for operations around Khong Sedone, Saravane, and Lao Ngam.
+GM 21 rotated two of its para battalions to Military Region 4 (MR 4) for operations around Khong Sedone, Saravane, and Lao Ngam.